Once you have some data uploaded to AmigoCloud, you can use the dataset view to investigate and style your data.

 You can use the base layer menu to change the base layer to a Terrain base layer.

+When we select a point of the dataset, appear its list of attributes.
 Inspecting the data reveals traffic circles, islands, speed humps, and bulb-outs.